-- recognition by the NSA as ECM certification body of the ability of:
+- recognition by the National Safety Authority (ORR in the UK) as ECM certification body of the ability of:

-- > an organisation or part of it; or
+- an organisation or part of it; or

 - an individual

-- to conduct independent assessment through assessment and surveillance of the system of maintenance of an ECM; or
+to conduct independent assessment through assessment and surveillance of the system of maintenance of an ECM; or to conduct independent assessment.

-- recognition by a recognition body designated by the Member State of the ability of:
+- recognition by a recognition body designated by the UK of the ability of:

-- ➤ an ECM;
+- an ECM;

-- > an organisation or part of it; or
+- an organisation or part of it; or

-- > an individual
+- an individual

-to conduct independent assessment.
+- B.10 In any of the cases above the person acting as assessment body must be sufficiently independent from the project that it is engaged in (see paragraphs 3.64 to 3.74). - B.11 ORR or an ECM certification body must accept accreditation, or recognition, as proof of the ability of: - an RU to act as an assessment body when granting a safety certificate; - an IM to act as an assessment body when granting a safety authorisation; or

-- 10. In any of the cases above the person acting as assessment body must be sufficiently independent from the project that it is engaged in (see paragraphs 3.64 to 3.72). - 11.
-ORR, an NSA in another EU Member State, or an ECM certification body has to accept accreditation, or recognition by a EU Member State, as proof of the ability of: - an RU to act as an assessment body when granting a safety certificate; - an IM to act as an assessment body when granting a safety authorisation; or - an ECM to act as an assessment body when granting an ECM certificate. - 12.
-ORR has to accept accreditation or recognition in another EU Member State as proof of the ability of an organisation to act as an assessment body under the CSM RA.
-This includes when the CSM RA is used when authorising the placing into service of a sub-system.
+• an ECM to act as an assessment body when granting an ECM certificate.